Data Science Major

 Carmela Diosana (she/her)

-Advisor for declared Data Science students with a last/family name A-C. All Data Science & Statistics double major students should meet with Carmela, regardless of assigned advisor for Data Science.
+Advisor for declared Data Science students with a last/family name A-B. All Data Science & Statistics double major students should meet with Carmela, regardless of assigned advisor for Data Science.

 1225 Medical Sciences Center